jadijadi/lpic1book/content/1092_basic_network_configuration.md

         30:85:A9:8C:71:2C  bahram               Infra  11    65 Mbit/s   29      ▂___  WPA2
 ```

-To connect to a wifi network youc an do:
+To connect to a Wi-Fi network, you're a do:

 ```
 nmcli device wifi connect AxLTE password AFunkyPassword